100% of what you “Think, Say or Do” is designed to “Influence” someone (including yourself).

 This means that you should check (with an independent source), people’s perception of you influence once while.

 All of this is called “SOFT SKILLS” or “PEOPLE SKILLS”.
-Most companies are, only in the last 5 years, beginning to recognize how important “INTERPERSONAL PEOPLE SKILLS” are to sales and customer service.
+Most companies are beginning to recognize how important “INTERPERSONAL PEOPLE SKILLS” are to sales and customer service.

 This is truly where Influence happens.